rpeddacama/SolrCustomFilter/README.md

-# Customer Solr Filter for Word Concatenation
+# Custom Solr Filter for Word Concatenation

 ## Use case:
 A name "De Vera Michael" which is an European origin should be returned in search results when someone search for "devera".